8 min

 43 1.png

-The ATO also distinguishes between errors caused by the client and errors caused by the firm.
-A client is not liable for a false or misleading statement penalty if the error was caused by the registered tax agent or BAS agent failing to take reasonable care, provided the client gave the agent all relevant information.
-That safe harbour does not protect the firm.
+There is one more distinction worth holding onto, because it protects the client but not the firm.
+A client is generally not liable for a false or misleading statement penalty where the error was caused by their registered tax or BAS agent failing to take reasonable care, provided the client gave the agent all the relevant information.
+That safe harbour is real and worth knowing, but it shifts exposure onto the firm rather than eliminating it, which is precisely why a firm that finds its own error in a client file has every incentive to correct it fast rather than hope it goes unnoticed.

-A BAS error found after lodgement is fixable.
-A BAS error found by the ATO first is significantly more expensive.
-The voluntary disclosure framework exists precisely to create an incentive for early correction, and the penalty reduction for acting before ATO contact is substantial enough that the cost of not disclosing almost always exceeds the cost of disclosing.
-When an error is found, the right move is to quantify the shortfall, prepare the amended BAS or written disclosure, and lodge it before the ATO has any reason to be looking at that period.
-The firm's job is to make sure the client understands that clearly, and to move quickly once the decision is made.
+A BAS error found after lodgement is fixable and often cheap.
+The same error found by the ATO first is significantly more expensive, and the entire voluntary disclosure framework exists to reward getting there first.
+Because the pre-contact reduction is so large, the cost of disclosing almost always sits well below the cost of not disclosing and being found.
+When an error surfaces, the sequence is straightforward: quantify the shortfall, prepare the amended BAS or written disclosure, and lodge it before the ATO has any reason to be looking at that period.
+The firm's real job is to make sure the client understands how much the timing is worth, and then to move quickly, because the single most valuable thing in this entire process is disclosing one day before the ATO does, not one day after.